HashPals/Search-That-Hash/README.md

 Tired of going to every website to crack your hash?
 Search-That-Hash automates this process in less then 2 seconds.
 Search-That-Hash searches the most popular hash cracking sites and automatically inputs your hash(s) for cracking

+Please note that this in alpha stage so do not expect it to be perfect 🙂 For bugs please open an issue.

 # 🔍 Features

 * **⌨️ Auto-Type Identification** - No need to know the hash type, Search-That-Hash uses [Name-That-Hash](https://github.com/HashPals/Name-That-Hash) to get accurate results on the type of the hash.